-UB-04 Field Report FL 04 21X for SNF inpatient services.
-Type of Bill (TOB) 18X for hospital swing bed services.
-FL 06 Statement Covers Period (From/Through) Fromdate must be the admission date or, for a continuing stay bill, the day after the Through date on the prior bill.
-Throughdate is the last day of the billing period.
-FL 31-FL 34 Occurrence Code/Date 50 with the Assessment Reference Date (ARD) for each assessment period on the claim with Revenue Code 0022 (not required for the defaultHealth Insurance Prospective Payment System [HIPPS] code).
-FL 35 & FL 36 Occurrence Span Code (From/Through) 70 with the dates of the 3-consecutive-day qualifying stay.
-FL 42 Revenue Code 0022 to show you're submitting the claim under the SNF PPS.
+Report 21X for SNF inpatient services.
+18X for hospital swing bed services.
+From date must be the admission date or, for a continuing stay bill, the day after the Through date on the prior bill.
+Through date is the last day of the billing period.
+50 with the Assessment Reference Date (ARD) for each assessment period on the claim with Revenue Code 0022 (not required for the default Health Insurance Prospective Payment System [HIPPS] code).
+70 with the dates of the 3-consecutive-day qualifying stay.
+0022 to show you're submitting the claim under the SNF PPS.
 You can use this revenue code as often as necessary to show different HIPPS rate codes and assessment periods.
-FL 44 HCPCS/Rate/HIPPS Code HIPPS rate code (SNF billing practices related to HIPPS codes remain the same under PDPM).
+HIPPS rate code (SNF billing practices related to HIPPS codes remain the same under PDPM).
 Must be in the same order the patient got that level of care.
 Certain HIPPS rate codes need additional rehabilitation therapy ancillary revenue codes.
 If you don't include the corresponding codes, your MAC returns the claims for re-submission.
-FL 46 Units of Service Number of covered days for each HIPPS rate code.
-FL 47 Total Charges Zero for 0022 revenue code lines.
-FL 67 Principal Diagnosis Code ICD-10-CM code for the principal diagnosis.
-FL 67A-FL 67Q Other Diagnoses ICD-10-CM codes for up to 8 additional conditions.
+Number of covered days for each HIPPS rate code.
+Zero for 0022 revenue code lines.
+ICD-10-CM code for the principal diagnosis.
+ICD-10-CM codes for up to 8 additional conditions.